LilyPupper/SimpleRenderer/README.md

 </div>

 ## Getting Started
-- Clone the repo with --recurse-submodules
+* Clone the repo with --recurse-submodules
-- Run 'Generate_VS20XX_Project.bat'
+* Run 'Generate_VS20XX_Project.bat'
-- Open the project inside the folder called 'CMakeFiles'
+* Open the project inside the folder called 'CMakeFiles'
-- Set 'SimpleRenderer' as the default project
+* Set 'SimpleRenderer' as the default project
-- Build and run
+* Build and run

+### Testing
+* Build 'Tests'
+* If using VS use View->Test Explorer

 ### Prerequisites
 * Windows